 Filmmakers Valerie McCaffrey and Cindy Pruitt are turning an idea into a movement with their documentary Tumor, It’s In the System.
 Green Lifestyles spoke with them about the film in preparation for the upcoming screening Feb 24 as part of the EcoSalon series.
 Still curious?

 Though it may seem petroleum, coal and nuclear power are the only means of energy and that renewable energy is just a fleeting fad, environmental filmmaker and his energy producing, solar-paneled roof disagree.
 But on a particular day when Chernushenko stored more than enough solar energy, he realized his single roof wasn’t enough.
-In […]
+In the […]

 Jennifer Mattox and Doug Clemons discuss their film, All Jacked Up, which showcases the journey of four teenagers in the midst of discovering the truth about their extremely unhealthy, toxic eating habits.